Burmuley/priority-pubsub/README.md

 Each `Poller` should consume only one message and block until `Processor` return the result (or error).
 With this you can control number of concurrent messages your application can handle in parallel.

+You can also add a `TransformationFunc` for message data to adjust contents of the message data before sending it to the application.

 Currently supported queues:
 * AWS SQS
 * GCP Pub/Sub